Willkommen bei Klaus! Welcome!

 Es werden keine weiteren Daten gespeichert, und keine Cookies verwendet.

 An dieser Stelle mein Dank an Manni, Mario, Ikarus, Marlene, Bodecea, Steph, Udo für ihre Hinweise!

 Dieses ist eine private Homepage.
 Sie soll beitragen zum Wachstum des gemeinsamen Wissens um unsere Welt und zur Freude darum - wie der Luft zum Atmen.
 Ich glaube,

 nur mit Gedankenfreiheit und freiem Austausch ist die Kreativität dazu

 This is a private page.
-It may contribute towards growth of wisdom upon our world and the joy thereaft - like the air to breathe.
+It may contribute towards growth of wisdom upon our world and the joy.
 I believe that freedom of thought

 and exchange is necessary to keep creativity alive.